U.S. Congress turns attention to debt limit battle

 As House Republican leaders plotted out strategy in private, Republican and Democratic senators bickered over the "Affordable Health Care Act," as they have done for nearly five years now.

-A New York Times/CBS News poll released on Wednesday underscored Americans have little tolerance for government shutdowns.
-Eight in 10 people, according to the survey, said it would be unacceptable for Obama or lawmakers to threaten shutdowns during budget negotiations to achieve their goals.
+A New York Times/CBS News poll released on Wednesday underscored little tolerance among Americans for government shutdowns.
+Eight in 10 people, according to the survey, said it would be unacceptable for Obama or members of Congress to threaten shutdowns during budget negotiations to achieve their goals.

-Elected in November 2012, Cruz, a firebrand backed by the conservative Tea Party movement, sometimes strides through the Capitol in cowboy boots.
-But by Wednesday morning, his feet were clad in tennis shoes that gave him added support as he stood at his lectern or paced the Senate floor for hours.
+Elected last November, Cruz, a firebrand backed by the conservative Tea Party movement, sometimes strides through the Capitol in cowboy boots.
+But on Wednesday morning, his feet were clad in tennis shoes that gave him added support as he stood at his lectern or paced the Senate floor all night.
 In black, they matched his suit.

-After Cruz ended his talk marathon, he drew a rebuke from senior Republican Senator John McCain who complained that Cruz had compared those unwilling to embrace his methods to British Prime Minister Neville Chamberlain and others who were willing to appease Nazi Germany before World War Two.
+Cruz drew a rebuke Wednesday from senior Republican Senator John McCain for his comparison of those unwilling to embrace his methods to British Prime Minister Neville Chamberlain and others who were willing to appease Nazi Germany before World War Two.

 Several Republicans have noted that with Democrats controlling the Senate and White House, there was no way they could prevail in gutting Obamacare.

-(Additional reporting by Caren Bohan, Kim Dixon and Susan Heavey; Editing by Fred Barbash, Doina Chiacu and Mohammad Zargham)
+(Additional reporting by Richard Cowan, Rachelle Younglai, Kim Dixon and Susan Heavey; Editing by Fred Barbash and Doina Chiacu)